-- Shoulder the crossbow keeping your fore-grip hand and fingers on the fore-grip and below the arrow flight deck. - Position your cheek in the middle of the stock cheek-piece or comb, and make sure you have a clear sight picture through the scope. - Position your trigger finger on the side of the stock above the actual trigger and pointing toward your intended target.
-Do not place it on the trigger (photo 16). - If standing, keep both elbows pulled close to your body to better support the crossbow (photo 17).
-Follow the same steps when shooting from a seated position, making certain your crossbow limbs will clear any obstacles. - If shooting from a bench rest, your fore-grip hand is particularly vulnerable to misplacement (photo 18).
-Be careful to keep your thumb and fingers below the flight deck and away from the cables to avoid injury.
+- 1. If you are shooting from a standing position, your feet should be approximately shoulder-width apart and positioned either perpendicular to the target in a closed stance or quartering at a 45-degree angle toward the target in an open stance.
+Pick the stance that is most comfortable for you (photos 8 & 9). - 2.
+Shoulder the crossbow keeping your fore-grip hand and fingers on the fore-grip and below the arrow flight deck. - 3.
+Position your cheek in the middle of the stock cheek-piece or comb, and make sure you have a clear sight picture through the scope. - 4.
+Position your trigger finger on the side of the stock above the actual trigger and pointing toward your intended target.
+Do not place it on the trigger (photo 10). - 5.
+If standing, keep both elbows pulled close to your body to better support the crossbow (photo 11).
+Follow the same steps when shooting from a seated position, making certain your crossbow limbs will clear any obstacles. - 6.
+If shooting from a bench rest, your fore-grip hand is particularly vulnerable to misplacement (photo 12).
+Be careful to keep your thumb and fingers below the flight deck and away from the cables to avoid injury. - 7.
+When you are ready to take your shot, slide the trigger's safety knob from the SAFE position to the FIRE position. - 8.
+Just before taking your shot take a breath; exhale about half of it and hold the remaining air.
+Place your trigger-finger on the trigger and begin to squeeze it slowly until the bow fires.
+This breath control and trigger squeezing process will keep you steady and improve your accuracy. - 9.
+Follow the shot through your scope until your arrow hits its target rather than looking up immediately after pulling the trigger.
+This technique is called "follow-through" and it, too, will improve your accuracy.